Gerard Veltre – Artistic Director

 In 1999, Gerard was selected to be an Australian Youth Ambassador and completed a residency in Thailand with one of the most highly regarded dance/theatre companies in Asia, Makhampom.
 An Australia Council Emerging Artists grant in 2002 enabled Gerard to work with Tanztheater Wuppertal Pina Bausch in Germany and participate in workshops with Charlotte Vincent Dance Theatre in England.
 His time with arts companies around the world taught him that it was possible to combine the spheres of social justice and community development with performing arts.

 To supplement his income while studying law, Gerard taught hip hop and break dance workshops in Juvenile Justice Centres (JJCs) in Victoria.
 Inspired by the powerful stories of the young people in JJCs, Gerard wrote his first educational theatre production, ‘Love Drunk’ in 2005.
-The show was created to educate and to help other young people avoid making similar painful mistakes.
+The show was created to educate and to help other young people avoid making possible painful mistakes that can have far reaching and on-going consequences for one’s life.

 Martha Koeswibiwo– CPA Accountant